eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/components/documentmanager/documentmanager.md

 description: Description of the DocumentManager component
 ---

+**Description:** Manages a collection of documents and provides search functionality.
+Automatically embeds and syncs documents ( provided by loader) into similarity memory where they can be searched.

 | Property                                   | Pattern | Type                         | Deprecated | Definition | Title/Description |
 | ------------------------------------------ | ------- | ---------------------------- | ---------- | ---------- | ----------------- |
 | + [implementation](#implementation )       | No      | const                        | No         | -          | Implementation    |